ohpyupi/demo.typing-biometrics-auth/README.md

 Then let's run the command `npm run dev`.
 The default port is 3000.
 Unless you set your custom port, you can access the app in `http://localhost:3000`.

-One the page rendered, the Keystroke DNA SDK script needs to be injected.
+Once the page rendered, the Keystroke DNA SDK script needs to be injected.
 And when the sciprt is loaded, you can run the API by calling `window.KSDNA.init()`.

 ```js
 const loadKeystrokeDna = ({ appId, onLoad }) => {